Dynamics on free-by-cyclic groups: Cocycles, fibrations, and the --class

-For each positive $1$--cocycle $z$ representing an integral class in $u\in\A$, we seek to construct a `perturbed' fibration $\eta_z\colon X_\f\to \mathbb{S}^1$ that, among other things, induces the homomorphism $u\colon G\to \Z$ on the level of fundamental group.
-To aid in the construction of $\eta_z$, which will be carried out in \S\ref{sect:allowable perturbations}, it will be helpful to use a subdivided cell structure on $X_f$ that is tailored to the cocycle $z$.
-Here we describe the type of cell structures that we will use.
+For each positive $1$--cocycle $z$ representing an integral class in $u\in\A$, we now seek to construct a `perturbed' fibration $\eta_z\colon X_\f\to \mathbb{S}^1$ that, among other things, induces the homomorphism $u\colon G\to \Z$ on the level of fundamental group.
+Our construction will make use of the general structure of trapezoidal subdivisions of $X_\f$ introduced in \S\ref{S:trapezoidal_subdivisions}, and we refer the reader to that section for our conventions regarding $T$--orientations and the boundary arcs $\ell_\pm(T)$ and $e_\pm(T)$ of a trapezoid $T$.